Defining Marketing Technology

 5. Read Site Reviews

-There are websites that specifically aim to help businesses find software or online solutions for their needs, like Capterra for example.
+There are websites (like us!) that specifically aim to help businesses find software or online solutions for their needs, like Capterra for example.
 These websites typically review the latest tools, so it’s a good idea to browse these sites and learn about your tool of choice.

 6. Speak To Users On Online Communities